BruceWan1021/docker-assignment1/README.md

 ### Database Seeding.

-To realize database seeding, I use seed.js to Automatically deploy database following the Dockerfile-seeder which will copy the file needed to a virtual space to excute.
-To make the data in database readable, I set the model.
-I use mongoose to deploy data into MongoDB.
-The script is only excuted when the application is launched in development period.
+To implement database seeding, I created a seed.js script and configured Dockerfile-seeder to automate the process.
+This setup copies the necessary files into the virtual space within the container, where the script runs automatically to deploy data to the database.
+Using Mongoose, I structured the data models and seeded them into MongoDB.
+Importantly, this script only executes when the application is launched in the development environment to avoid unnecessary data seeding in production.

 ### M.ulti-Stack.

-Building development and production stack options by separating Docker Compose files
+The project supports both development and production stacks by separating Docker Compose files:

-Development stack: This stack includes all the services with configuration which is convenient for debugging, and automatic seeding database during development period.
+Development Stack: This configuration includes all services, enabling convenient debugging and automatic database seeding for the development period.
-Production stack: This stack doesn't include mongo-express and seeder services.
-In this stack, it will not excute unnecessary services to improve the production environemnt stablility.
+Production Stack: The production configuration excludes mongo-express and seeder services.
+This setup omits unnecessary services to ensure optimal stability and efficiency in the production environment.

+###Running the Project

+####Prerequisites
+Docker and Docker Compose installed on your machine.

+####Development Environment
+Clone the repository to your local machine:

+#####Prerequisites
+Docker and Docker Compose installed on your machine.
+Node.js

+To install Mongoose, you can run: npm install mongoose

+#####Development Environment

+Run the following command to start the development stack, which includes all services and automatically seeds the database: docker-compose up

+Access the application through the port Mongo Express at http://localhost:8081.

+#####Production Environment
+To run the application in a production environment without seeding the database and unnecessary services, use the following command: docker-compose -f docker-compose.yml -f docker-compose.prod.yml up Verify that the application is running by checking the logs.